tonykcao/Game-of-Life-simd/README.md

 For progress notes, please take a look at ChallengeNotes.adoc.
 Times provided there were tested on a Linux system with Intel Xeon E5-1650 (6 cores, 12 threads).

 Code rewritten from a coursework private repo to remove dependency of a visualization library.
 Program structure is retained from coursework implementation.
+Other intermediate versions available by request!

 ## Compilation & Usage